wp-plugins/youtube-live-stream-auto-embed/readme.txt

 = Is it possible to set the video start playing automatically when NOT streaming live? =

-No. YouTube does NOT count autoplay videos as views towards your videos view count.
+Yes, but YouTube does NOT count autoplay videos as views towards your videos view count.
 Only LIVE events play automatically.

 == Screenshots ==